One Percent For The Planet

 We are very excited to work with 1% For The Planet.
 Every year we commit 1% of our net sales to approved environmental nonprofits, that meet the 1% For The Planet's strict criteria for non-profits dedicated to environmental projects.

 One Percent believes that industry and ecology are inherently connected.
 Through our donations we believe the true cost of doing business can be mitigated by a simple pledge to the planet.
+Organizations we have supported through our 1% for the Planet donations include:

 Alaska Raptor Center